 Groups

-There are no exceptional situations to apply in the cancellation conditions that modify the cancellation and refund criteria indicated in these points.
+No situations Exceptional circumstances may apply to the cancellation conditions that modify the cancellation and refund criteria indicated in these points.

-To request total or partial cancellation under these cancellation policies you must send an email to info@nhue.es and will proceed to cancel and refund according to the date of receiption, as a reference date.
+To request a full or partial cancellation in accordance with these cancellation policies, you must send an email to customerservice@nhue.es and the cancellation and refund will be processed according to the date of receipt of said email, which will be used as the reference date.

 15:15